babel/website/website/blog/2018-06-26-on-consuming-and-publishing-es2015+-packages.md

 As a library author, publishing non-standard syntax is setting our users up for possible inconsistencies, refactoring, and breakage of their projects.
 Because a TC39 proposal (even at Stage 3) has a possibility of changing, it means we will inevitability have to change the library code.
 A "new" proposal doesn't mean the idea is fixed or certain but rather that we collectively want to explore the solution space.

-At least if we ship the compiled version, it will still work, and the library maintainer can change the output so that it works the same as before.
+At least if we ship the compiled version, it will still work, and the library maintainer can change the output so that it compiles into code that works the same as before.
 Shipping the uncompiled version means that anyone consuming a package needs to have a build step to use it and needs to have the same configuration of Babel as us.
 This is in the same bucket as using TS/JSX/Flow: we wouldn't expect consumers to configure the same compiler environment just because we used them.

-### Conflating ESM and ES2015+
+### Conflating JavaScript Modules and ES2015+

 When we write `import foo from "foo"` or `require("foo")` and `foo` doesn't have an `index.js`, it resolves to the `main` field in the `package.json` of the module.

 Some tools like Rollup/webpack also read from another field called `module` (previously `jsnext:main`).
-It uses this to instead resolve to the ESM file.
+It uses this to instead resolve to the JS Module file.

 - An example with [`redux`](https://github.com/reactjs/redux)